St. Patrick's Catholic Church (Washington, D.C.): History

 St. Patrick's Catholic Church was founded in 1794 to serve the Irish immigrants to the United States who worked as stonemasons during the construction of the White House and the U.S. Capitol.
 Dominican priest Anthony Caffry O.P., recently arrived from County Mayo, Ireland, was charged by Bishop John Carroll with establishing the first Roman Catholic parish in the City of Washington.
 Caffry's decision to undertake the project was likely influenced by Irish architect James Hoban, one of the supervising architects on the Capitol building.
 Hoban asked Caffry to consider the Irish stone workers building the new federal capital.
 Caffrey first began celebrating Mass in rented spaces in the beginning of the year, but later built a modest, one-and-a-half story wood-frame church with the meager funds the parish had.

 Caffrey resigned in 1804 and was reassigned to New York.
 He was followed by William Matthews who oversaw construction of a new, larger church in 1809 on the site of the original building.
 The brick, Gothic Revival church was completed in 1816.
 This new St. Patrick's was consecrated by Archbishop John Carroll, and the Mass was concelebrated by coadjutor Bishop Leonard Neale, Matthews' maternal uncle.

-During the War of 1812, British troops invaded Washington, D.C. in 1814.
+During the War of 1812, British troops invaded Washington, D.C., in 1814.
 As they advanced to within two blocks of St. Patrick's Church, fire from surrounding buildings spread to the roof of St. Patrick's.
 Matthews barricaded himself and others inside the sanctuary while most of the city's population fled.
 He went to the roof to put out the fire, then persuaded General Robert Ross not to destroy the church.

-In 1825, Matthews founded the St. Vincent's Female Orphan Asylum and brought the Daughters of Charity of St. Vincent de Paul from Emmitsburg, Maryland to run it.
+In 1825, Matthews founded the St. Vincent's Female Orphan Asylum and brought the Daughters of Charity of St. Vincent de Paul from Emmitsburg, Maryland, to run it.
 Mother Juliana, the local superior, was Matthews' niece.
 Matthews was pastor from 1804 until his death in 1854.

 Rev. Timothy O'Toole, an Irish immigrant who had attended seminary of St Patrick's College, Maynooth in Ireland, was pastor from 1854 to 1860.
 During his tenure, he founded the Father Mathew Total Abstinence society, the parochial school, and St. Joseph's Orphan Asylum for Boys.
 O'Toole was followed by Jacob Ambrose Walter, who, in November 1872, saw the cornerstone laid for the new church.
 The first mass was said in the new church on November 2, 1884.
 It was dedicated on December 28, 1884.

-A long-time listing on the National Register of Historic Places, St. Patrick's is not without controversy.
+The church is a contributing property to the Downtown Historic District, which is listed on the National Register of Historic Places (NRHP).
 Radical renovations to the sanctuary in 1994 witnessed the removal and subsequent destruction of the church's original high altar, communion rail, consecration stones, and some artwork.
-The National Register considered taking formal, perhaps legal, action over the unprecedented violation of regulation.
+The National Park Service, which oversees the NRHP, considered taking formal, perhaps legal, action over the unprecedented violation of regulation.

 Pope Francis visited Saint Patrick's Church on September 24, 2015, during his tour of the United States.